 Over the last few years, I have tried to find ways that you could, مثال طور, give me a gift card for a grocery store instead of giving me cash.
 Even when I was in the US, I couldn’t find a viable option.
 My hope is that technology and companies have progressed enough that it’s now possible. وڌيڪ, because I know Mexico better than before, I know of more stores to investigate.

 پر, that is a major obstacle: investigating.
 I must focus on actions that have a good chance of success.
 As I write this post, مثال طور, I am extremely hungry: my stomach is in pain because I need to eat.
 I can’t afford to investigate multiple stores because the result might still be: no options. گڏوگڏ, if I do find an option, there’s no guarantee anyone will use it.
 No one has told me, “I won’t give you cash, but I will give you a card for [food/ medicine/ shelter/ other].” تنهن ڪري, I would be stupid to investigate this right now because it would be a poor return on my time investment.

-(My brother and my father might argue that they have said, “I won’t give you cash, but I will give you lunch.”
+(My brother or my father, دان Hogan, might argue that they have said, “I won’t give you cash, but I will give you lunch.”
 If they were to say that, they would be wrong.
 I’m not going to waste time right now explaining.
 [Edit on 26 اپريل 2018: دان Hogan, منهنجي پيء, promised me that he would help me by directly paying for my treatment instead of giving me cash.
 As I predicted, هن چيو ته سندس انجام ڀڃي.])

 Amazon Mexico doesn’t sell groceries, and many of their products are shipped from the US.
-Mercado Libre is huge, but it’s thousands of vendors, not one.
+Mercado Libre is huge, but it has thousands of vendors, not one.

-Maybe, I can get on a website, such as Chedraui, fill my virtual cart with groceries, share my login with you through LastPass, you login with my account, and complete the check-out process.
+Maybe I can get on a website, such as Chedraui, I fill my virtual cart with groceries, I share my login with you through LastPass, you login with my account, and you complete the check-out process.
 Maybe.
 [Edit on 26 اپريل 2018: I have learned that this idea has major obstacles and probably wouldn’t work: at least not with Chedraui.]

 Medicine helps me function